-(1) Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2019 Incentive Plan.

-- (2) Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2017 Incentive Plan.
-To the extent that awards granted under the 2017 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - (3) Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2015 Incentive Plan.
-To the extent that awards granted under the 2015 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - (4) Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2013 Stock Incentive Plan.
-To the extent that awards granted under the 2013 Incentive Plan terminate unearned, expire, or are canceled or, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - (5) Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under the 2000 Stock Incentive Plan. - (6) Represents outstanding inducement grants of stock options we made in connection with the hiring of various employees.
+- 1. Does not include outstanding RSUs, which do not require the payment of any exercise price upon their vesting. - 2.
+Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2019 Incentive Plan. - 3.
+Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2017 Incentive Plan.
+To the extent that awards granted under the 2017 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 4.
+Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2015 Incentive Plan.
+To the extent that awards granted under the 2015 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 5.
+Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2013 Stock Incentive Plan.
+To the extent that awards granted under the 2013 Incentive Plan terminate unearned, expire, or are canceled or, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 6.
+Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under the 2000 Stock Incentive Plan. - 7.
+Represents outstanding inducement grants of stock options we made in connection with the hiring of various employees.
 The vesting schedule for the shares of Common Stock subject to these options is as follows: 25% on the first anniversary of the date of grant and 12.5% of the shares vesting on each six-month anniversary thereafter until the fourth anniversary of the date of grant.